 For one, if buying locally, your business likely shares the same tools, software, and knowledge as many of your competitors.
 In this case, nobody has a real advantage, but you’re all at least on the same page.
 Everybody relies on the dealer to distribute the latest information & innovations across the network.

 When choosing PhotoRobot, clients get automation systems from the factory, with direct access to the latest innovations.
-Modular configurations provide versatility in design, and enable clients to build custom solutions for their business.
+Modular configurations provide versatility in design, and enable clients to build custom industry-specific photography workstations for their business.
 Clients also have direct communication with software development to ensure optimal functionality, and get updates on new tools & features.